linl33/bohemia/guides/guide_census_form_testing.md

 - You will be taken to a screen titled "Technical Details-TBD" with pre-populated fields
 - Click the `next` button or swipe left to proceed to fill out the census form for this household
 - You will see that the members roster is prepopulated with member names.
 To edit details about a certain member, click on the pencil icon next to his or her name.
 Once done editing details, click the `next` button to return to the main screen

+### Changing the form language
+If you would like to change the language of the survey form, once you enter into a form instance (i.e., open a survey for a new or existing household) click the button at the top left of the screen.
+A pop up menu will appear.
+Click the `Language` button and select the language you would like

+### Saving a form and sending data to the server
+- To save an incomplete form and exit the survey, click the button at the top left of the screen.
+A pop up menu will appear.
+Click `Save changes + Exit`
+- Once you have saved and exited the survey form, you can upload your data to the server but navigating back to the ODK-X Tables app, clicking the `Send Data` button, then clicking the `Sync Now` button

 ## Handling Navigation from Content Pages view
 When filling out a survey, there are some sections that are populated via the `Create New Instance` button.